 I do love that the Ruffwear system has one extra mesh pocket where I keep training treats and the zippered pocket is a bit bigger, though neither seems to accommodate my phone perfectly.
 I prefer the leash connection carabiner on the Kurgo waist belt compared to the loop on the Ruffwear belt.
 Really, you can’t go wrong with either one, it’s just a matter of your necessities and comfort.

 My very favorite go-to, multi-purpose leash is the Ruffwear Slackline Leash.
+I love it so much, I wrote a gushing review about it.
 It goes from a walk around your neighborhood, to your trail run, to your next backpacking trip, to the brewery.
 When I don’t need to carry anything or have my hydration pack and just want to run hands-free, this is my leash choice.

 The handle has an easy sliding adjustment and a clip, so you can attach it to your waist, a table, your backpack, you name it.
 Further, there is another sliding adjustment toward the end that clips to the collar, so you can adjust the length of the leash to your preference.
 It’s lightweight and has a reflective band down the center, so it’s great for early morning winter runs in the dark.